matuteiglesias/journal/content/Dev/2023-09-07_Implemented_and_Debugged_Pathfinding_Algorithms.md

 ### Achievements
 - Successfully implemented and debugged the DFS algorithm for pathfinding, ensuring it handles piece rotations and path lengths correctly.
-- Provided visual representations of the solutions to enhance understanding and [[debugging]].
+- Provided visual representations of the solutions to enhance understanding and debugging.

 ### Pending Tasks
-- Further testing and [[optimization]] of the pathfinding algorithms to ensure robustness and efficiency.
+- Further testing and optimization of the pathfinding algorithms to ensure robustness and efficiency.
 - Explore additional pathfinding techniques for potential improvements.